sudo-catz/vanity/README.md

 ## Performance tips

 - Each constrained nibble multiplies difficulty by 16; checksum mode effectively doubles it per nibble. `bee…cafe` ≈ 1/16⁷, `cafe…babe` ≈ 1/16⁸, etc.
-- Progress logs print every 10k attempts per worker.
+- Progress logs now emit every 10k attempts from worker 0 to minimize stdout contention.
 Redirect stdout for very long sessions.
-- To split work across machines, run multiple instances with different RNG seeds (or swap in `SmallRng` with deterministic seeding).
+- Salts are derived deterministically from `(seed, attempt_index)`, so two runs only overlap if they intentionally share both values.
+Give each machine a unique `--seed` to split work safely.

+## Checkpoint & resume

+- Pass `--checkpoint checkpoint.json` to write the current attempt counter every `--checkpoint-interval` attempts (defaults to 100k).
+The file stores the base seed, config hash, and the next attempt to try.
+- Use `--resume checkpoint.json` (optionally along with `--checkpoint` to keep updating the same file) to continue exactly where you left off.
+The CLI verifies the hash of all search parameters plus the seed to prevent mismatched resumes.
+- Because salts depend only on `(seed, attempt)`, resuming does not re-check previously tested salts—execution jumps straight to the stored attempt ID.

 ## Example: predict a known salt